KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 DONE: Check if random mages spawn with spells equipped.

 DONE: Do more testing here and apply some prints to random enemies spawned, e.g, from eggs.
 Do they spawn in patrol?

 - No!
 Many normal enemies spawn in combat already.
 They never left the combat state and kept failing repeatedly.
 Still need to dive a bit deeper to see why they aren't giving up.
 - Some humanoids did spawn in patrol though (pirate and mages)

 I decided to peek into the source code of [Exult](https://github.com/exult/exult) and figure out how combat works.
 I really enjoy watching/reading deep dives into game mechanics and thought, "well, why couldn't I do one, and of one of my favorite series?".
 Here's the result of a few hours of code reading, note writing, a bit of source code manipulation and running some simulations.
 I hope this brings you a bit of satisfaction, and I'm certain you'll read some parts and think "Oh, so that's why this happens!"

 A few disclaimers before we start:

 * The combat in exult does not work exactly like in the originals.
 It's simplified.
 The combat goes by so quickly that many of the nuances can't be properly felt.
   (Thanks for DominusExult for pointing this out to me!)
 * I'm not well versed in C++, so it's possible I grossly misread/misinterpreted something.
 Please point it out!
 However, I'm simplifying some of the code for conciseness, e.g., many if statements are quite complex, and I'll only mention the most relevant aspects at each part.
 * Anything pertaining usecode is, at this moment, a complete black box to me.
 I didn't get into it in the least bit.
+* I'm using the master branch on github, commit 4df38f34, if you want to accompany some parts.

 ## Structure